careyc73/CleaningData/README.md

 		Example:  'tBodyAcc-mean()-X' will be transformed into 'tBodyAccMeanX' This format preserves the textual "layout" of the variable without some of the unnecessary visual clutter.
+		- Note:  Usage of capital letters to split words rather than periods is the author's personal preference as it matches better the conventions in a number of popularly used languages.
 	6) The column names in the combined data set returned at step 4 are set to the names produced by step 5.
 	7) The data table ':=' functionality is used to quickly transform the